Numergy/container-cookbook/README.md

 $ bundle exec rake container:deploy_ruby[my_registry.com] #-> or simply `deploy` to deploy container to `my_registry.com`
 ```

-It's also possible to directory prepare, create and deploy all containers.
+It's also possible to directly prepare, create and deploy all containers.

 ```
 $ bundle install